-Why is there a need for the Lostock energy-from-waste facility?
+Why is there a need for the Lostock SEP?

 The UK needs more renewable energy power stations as its old coal-fired plants are being wound down and decommissioned.
 At the same time, too much waste is still being sent to landfill or exported to Northern Europe, when it could better be used to recover electricity and heat here in the UK.
-The soda ash which Tata produces at its Lostock works uses a lot of energy, so having a source of reliable renewable energy on-site is a sensible way of controlling this important element of operating costs and will help Tata remain competitive.
 The need for the energy-from-waste facility was established at the public inquiry and judicial review and is now beyond legal challenge.

 What about the REnescience waste plant?

-The Lostock energy-from-waste facility is entirely separate from the Dong REnescience plant, which is fuelled by municipal household waste.
+The Lostock SEP is entirely separate from the REnescience (Orsted) plant, which is fuelled by municipal household waste.
 It uses an enzyme process to produce a bioliquid for anaerobic digestion, from which it creates biogas which generates about five megawatts of renewable electricity.
 Its by-products include refuse-derived fuel (RDF) which can be used for energy generation.
 The two projects are not linked or dependent on each other.

-When the REnescience planning application was made, CWACC took into account the planning consent previously granted to the Lostock energy-from-waste facility, including the likely traffic movements when both plants are operational before consent was granted to Dong.
-So the council has planned for both facilities.
+When the REnescience planning application was made, CWACC took into account the planning consent previously granted to the Lostock SEP, including the likely traffic movements when both plants are operational before consent was granted to REnescience,so the council has planned for both facilities.

 What are the benefits of the Lostock energy-from-waste facility?

-The benefit of the Lostock energy-from-waste facility is that it operates all day long, throughout the year, producing renewable electricity which is therefore non-intermittent, unlike solar and wind power.
-The Lostock energy-from-waste facility will turn the waste into heat for Tata and electricity for in in the region of 125,000 homes.
+The benefit of the Lostock SEP is that it produces renewable electricity all day long, throughout the year, and is therefore non-intermittent, unlike solar and wind power.
+The Lostock SEP can turn the waste into heat for Tata Chemicals Europe and electricity for in the region of 125,000 homes.

 Is E.on Energy from Waste still involved?

-No. Tata has acquired E.on Energy from Waste's interest in the facility.
+No. Tata Chemicals Europe has acquired E.on Energy from Waste's interest in the project.

-The facility will be built in a single build programme consisting of 13 distinct construction activities starting with site clearance and diversion of services, through to final construction and completion tests of the whole plant to enable receipt of the waste fuel and commissioning.
+The Lostock SEP will be built in a single build programme starting with site clearance and diversion of services, through to final construction and completion tests of the whole plant to enable receipt of the waste fuel and commissioning.

-The construction activities (referred to as phases) are summarised in our application to discharge pre-commencement planning condition 5: Construction Traffic Management Plan which can be viewed on the Cheshire West and Chester Council planning website:
+The construction activities (referred to as phases) are summarised in our scheme details submitted to and approved by CWACC pursuant to the discharge of pre-commencement planning condition 5: Construction Traffic Management Plan which can be viewed on the Cheshire West and Chester Council planning website.